gilberthappi/Hello-world/README.md

 > This project is about
 making Headings and stylings

-**[HELLO_MICROVERSE_PROJECT]** is a project of html headings and css stylings
+**HELLO_MICROVERSE_PROJECT** is a project of html headings and css stylings

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> HTML5: Markup language for creating the structure and content of web pages.
+CSS3: Stylesheet language for describing the presentation and layout of web pages.

 <details>
   <summary>Client</summary>